MarcoMeter/neroRL/docs/training.md

 This allows you to resume training from a given checkpoint.
 The needed config is provided by the checkpoint.

 ## --num-updates
-When resuming traininng from a checkpoint, you can increase the original number of updates.
+When resuming training from a checkpoint, you can increase the original number of updates.

 ## Example A